 10 Online Genealogy Resources You Have to Try

 Okay, so Agnes Anderson sells the property to Robison P Sparks in St Louisville.
-I’m liking the looks of this theory that Robison Peter is Agnes’s mothers’ brother.
-I hadn’t mentioned that I had records of Agnes purchasing property on 24 March 1920, two months before her baby’s birth and her death.
+I like the looks of this theory that Robison Peter is Agnes’s mothers’ brother.
+I hadn’t mentioned that I had records of Agnes purchasing property on 24 March 1920, two months before her baby’s birth and death.

-But, now I have questions on how she obtained property to sell to Robison given that she rented according to previous census records and the constant moving I tracked in the city directories.
+Now I have questions on how she obtained property to sell to Robison, given that she rented according to previous census records and the constant moving I tracked in the city directories.
 I also have another name variation for an R P Sparks in Agnes’s life.
 Robert, Robinson, Richard.
 Which is it?